Our Physician Coaches:

 Away from work he spends a good deal of his time kayaking the local whitewater rivers in North Carolina and hiking its beautiful wilderness.
 A major creative and thought provoking endeavor for the past few years is the soon to be published book, Free The Brain: Overcome The Struggle People And Organizations Face With Change, which applies the insights from neuroscience research on how the brain operates to why organizations do, or don’t, function so well.

 Mark is married.
-He and Mary Ann have three children, the oldest of whom is currently a fourth year medical student.
+He and Mary Ann have three children, the oldest of whom is currently a first year resident.

 "Despite the gloom and doom that seems to cloud medicine these days, I see the future of health care in a more optimistic light especially when I spend time with the upcoming generation of physicians.